 What is the difference between synthetic and natural folate (vitamin B9)?

-Vitamin B9, a water-soluble nutrient, is one of the more confusing members of the B vitamin family due to the different names were given to it when in supplement or food form.
+Vitamin B9 is a common supplement for people to take.
+But this water-soluble nutrient can be one of the more confusing members of the B vitamin family due to the different names given to it when in supplement or food form.
 Its correct name when talking about food forms is ‘folate’ while synthetic forms are most commonly referred to as ‘folic acid’.
 Interest has increased into the types of vitamin B9 we might be ingesting and how genetic individuality affects absorption and our body’s management of a naturally produced substance called ‘homocysteine'.

 So what is the key difference between 'folate' and 'folic acid'?Very simply, folates (plural) are found naturally in foods such as dark green vegetables, oranges, seafood, beans and legumes (e.g chickpeas and lentils) and dairy products.
 Within those foods, there would be varying sub-category forms of natural folates, which all share a similar ‘architecture’ but they are still all natural folate.
 Imagine a patchwork quilt.
 Each square is slightly different but the general colours form a theme or pattern.